 ABS, Arcsilea exploring IMO’s decarbonization measures

-A consortium between by U.S. classification society American Bureau of Shipping (ABS) and U.K.’s consultancy provider Arcsilea has won a tender from the European Commission to carry out a technical study on the future of ship energy efficiency measures introduced by the International Maritime Organization (IMO).
+A consortium led by U.S. classification society American Bureau of Shipping (ABS) and U.K.’s consultancy provider Arcsilea has won a tender from the European Commission to carry out a technical study on the future of ship energy efficiency measures introduced by the International Maritime Organization (IMO).

 As disclosed, the partners won the tender from the European Commission’s Directorate-General for Mobility and Transport (DG MOVE).